Actyx/Actyx/web/developer.actyx.com/blog/2020-08-26-optimizing-differential-dataflow-applications-strings.md

 }
 ```

+You might have noticed that for `FinishedGoodsEvent` struct we derive some interesting attributes: `Eq`, `PartialEq`, `Ord`, `PartialOrd` and `Abomonation`.
+These
+are here for a reason - `Eq`, `PartialEq`, `Ord` and `PartialOrd` are needed because differential dataflow orders (sorts) and deduplicates whatever data are flowing through
+the pipelines.

-This brings us to the remaining attribute: `Abomonation`.
+Now on to the remaining attribute: `Abomonation`.
 This one is required by the internal serialization mechanism employed
-by the differential dataflow, which is not [`serde`](https://serde.rs/) as most of the Rust ecosystem uses, but `Abomonation`.
-This is a very efficient binary wire
+by the differential dataflow, which is not [Serde](https://serde.rs/) as most of the Rust ecosystem uses, but [Abomonation](https://github.com/TimelyDataflow/abomonation).
-encoding, result in good performance of the resultant program.
+This is a very efficient binary wire encoding, resulting in good performance of the program but a bit cumbersome to define for complex data structures.

 `Abomonation`, like `Serde` needs to be transitive, which means that if you want to build your struct out of parts, they also need to support
 `Abomonation`, so the full definition of `FinishedGoods` would run like this: